schuang/advanced-python-series/workshop-1/20-class-3.md

 ## Python's Inheritance vs. C++ and Julia

-For those coming from other scientific computing languages, Python's approach to inheritance can feel simpler and more flexible, which is a significant advantage for rapid research and development.
+Coming from other scientific computing languages?
+Python's inheritance is simpler and more flexible—significant advantage for rapid research and development.

-*   **Compared to C++:** Python's inheritance is much less verbose.
+- Compared to C++: Python's inheritance is much less verbose
-    *   **No Header Files:** You define the class and its methods in a single `.py` file.
+  - No Header Files: define class and methods in single `.py` file
-    *   **No `virtual` Keyword:** In Python, all methods are "virtual" by default.
-This means that when you call `my_object.my_method()`, Python will always run the version of the method from the most specific child class, which is almost always the behavior you want.
-You don't need to explicitly declare it.
+  - No `virtual` Keyword: all methods are "virtual" by default.
+When you call `my_object.my_method()`, Python runs the version from the most specific child class.
+No explicit declaration needed
-    *   **Multiple Inheritance:** Python supports inheriting from multiple parent classes (`class C(A, B):`), which can be a powerful but complex feature.
-C++ also supports this, but Python's dynamic nature often makes it easier to manage.
+  - Multiple Inheritance: Python supports inheriting from multiple parents (`class C(A, B):`).
+Powerful but complex.
+C++ supports this too, but Python's dynamic nature makes it easier to manage

-*   **Compared to Julia:** Julia's design is fundamentally different.
+- Compared to Julia: Julia's design is fundamentally different
-    *   **Composition over Inheritance:** Julia's community and design strongly favor a pattern called "composition" over the "inheritance" we have discussed here.
-Instead of a `Dog` *being an* `Animal`, you would create a `Dog` struct that *has an* `Animal` struct inside it.
+  - Composition over Inheritance: Julia strongly favors "composition" over inheritance.
+Instead of `Dog` being an `Animal`, create a `Dog` struct that has an `Animal` struct inside it
-    *   **No Shared Behavior:** In Julia, you cannot inherit methods.
-(You can inherit types in Julia.)
-The primary mechanism for sharing behavior is through multiple dispatch, where you define functions that operate on different data types.
+  - No Shared Behavior: cannot inherit methods in Julia (can inherit types).
+Primary mechanism for sharing behavior is multiple dispatch—define functions that operate on different data types

 In Julia, this would look like: